-DirecTV (DTV) raised $750 million with bonds that may fund share repurchases at the largest U.S. satellite-TV operator, whose stock trades cheaper relative to earnings than its average U.S. competitor.
+DirecTV (DTV:US) raised $750 million with bonds that may fund share repurchases at the largest U.S. satellite-TV operator, whose stock trades cheaper relative to earnings than its average U.S. competitor.

 The company issued 1.75 percent, five-year securities that yield 115 basis points more than similar-maturity Treasuries, according to data compiled by Bloomberg.
 Proceeds from the sale may be used to buy back stock, El Segundo, California-based DirecTV said today in a regulatory filing.